wilzbach/hub-sdk-python/README.md

 ```

 ## Advanced Usage
-The HUB SDK provides the ability to safely access the entire hub service data safely.
+The Storyscript Hub SDK provides the ability to safely access the entire hub service data.
 ```python
 from storyscript.hub.sdk.StoryscriptHub import StoryscriptHub